 I became interested in writing novels after receiving encouragement from friends who read my letters relating my travels in Asia and the Pacific.
 My use of visual imagery and my strong sense of place are what make my novels as much an escape to a geographical location as the mental landscape of my characters.
 Tapping into my background in anthropology, I weave into my stories a sense of the mythical and the universal in the human experience – the drama and the conflicts that consume us all, regardless of culture.

+For some additional insight into my writing, I encourage you to go to my blog page and read my short essay THE ART OF THE LIE.
 My novels appeal to readers who enjoy an escape to a world outside their experience.
 My characters, many of them loosely based on actual people, are often complicated and flawed, and for that reason, they don’t fit neatly into ones expectations of their motives, actions, or the outcomes of my stories.
 I also like to weave into my stories threads of history, a certain philosophical viewpoint, and my own personal viewpoint of the human condition.
 What I hope to accomplish is to tell a good story.
 I hope you enjoy them.